 This course provides students with a basic understanding of the social, political, and historical aspects of diverse educational institutions in American culture with an emphasis on families, schools, and communities.
 Within the parameters of an approved articulation agreement, this course may transfer to an accredited Education program at a comprehensive four-year college or university.
-(Prerequisites: ENG 100 or ESL 110, RDG 100 or ESL 100)
+(Prerequisites: ENG 100, RDG 100)